 5. Any writing tips or techniques or words of wisdom you want to share with us?
 How about a favorite writing quote?

-Thanks for giving us a glimpse into your writing life, Nancy!
+Thanks for giving us a glimpse into your writing life, Frankie!

 Wednesday Writer’s Workspace is an ongoing series, and if you’re interested in being featured here, simply leave me a message in the comment box, and I’ll be sure to email you.